funvill/funvill.github.io/_posts/2012-06-17-raspberry-pi-start-up-questions.md

 layout: single
 title: Raspberry PI - Start up questions
 date: 2012-06-17 19:23
-categories: blog, [Development, development, faq, Projects, respberryPI, Tips and Tricks]
+categories: Development, faq, Projects, respberryPI, Tips
 ---
 <a href="/public/uploads/2012/06/Raspberry-Pi-Logo.jpg"><img class="alignright size-thumbnail wp-image-2774" title="Raspberry-Pi-Logo" src="/public/uploads/2012/06/Raspberry-Pi-Logo-150x150.jpg" alt="" width="150" height="150" /></a>I got my new shinny <a href="http://www.raspberrypi.org/">Raspberry PI</a> a few days ago, and got some time to play with it today.
 I am a windows guy by default and this is my first adventure in to the world of Linux.
 While getting everything started it up I ran in to these questions.